-The City of Chickasaw's structural controls include storm drains. five (5)detention ponds, and storm water pumps.
-The detention ponds are shown on the map in Appendix C. DP-5, as shown on the map, is a 300acre site used for storm water runoff; the storm water then travels along a 1.5-mile canal to a drainage pump house that contains two (2) pumps that are capable of pumping 20,000 GPM into the Tensaw River.
+The City of Chickasaw's structural controls include drains. five storm (5)detention ponds, and storm water pumps.
+The detention ponds are shown on the map in Appendix D. DP-5. as shown on the map, is a 300acre site used for storm water runoff; the storm water then travels along a 1.5-mile canal to a drainage pump house that contains two (2) pumps that are capable of pumping 20,000 GPM into the Tensaw River.

 The City cleans and removes debris from all drains as necessary in order to maintain proper drainage.
 The Public Works Department maintains a regular inspection and maintenance schedule.
 Storm inlets and detention ponds are inspected monthly and necessary maintenance is performed.
-Also, elements of the drainage system are inspected before and after heavy rains and repairs are performed as needed.
+When heavy rain is in the forecast, the Maintenance Supervisor has employees clear inlets and drain covers of debris.
+Any vegetation or trash collected is brought back to the City's disposal area.
+Repairs to the drainage system are performed as needed.